crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 - NO
 ```

-"and then, suddenly, everything broke..."

 The problem here is "implicit typing" - the YAML specification states that
-the parser should be 'smart' about the strings that are entered in to it and
+the parser should be clever about the strings that are entered in to it and
-attempt to convert them into the relevant types for you.
+attempt to interpret them and convert them into the relevant types for you.

-If you feed any of these in, for example, [pyyaml](http://pyyaml.org) or [Poyo](https://github.com/hackebrot/poyo):
+If you feed this configuration file into [pyyaml](http://pyyaml.org) or [Poyo](https://github.com/hackebrot/poyo):

 ```python
 >>> from pyyaml import load